Quasi-steady emission from repeating fast radio bursts can be explained by magnetar wind nebulae: Introduction

-Apart from their actively repeating behaviour and association with a compact PRS, these three FRB sources also exhibit large values of host galaxy dispersion measure (${\rm DM} \sim 150-450\,{\rm pc\,cm^{-3}}$) and rotation measure (${\rm RM} \sim 10^3-10^5\,{\rm rad\,m^{-2}}$), indicating the presence of a dense magneto-ionic environment near the PRS emission region.
-This is consistent with synchrotron radiation originating from a compact magnetized nebula surrounding a young NS, embedded behind an expanding SN ejecta shell.
+Apart from their actively repeating behaviour and association with a compact PRS, these FRB sources also exhibit large values of host galaxy dispersion measure (${\rm DM} \sim 150-1200\,{\rm pc\,cm^{-3}}$) and rotation measure (${\rm RM} \sim 10^3-10^5\,{\rm rad\,m^{-2}}$), indicating the presence of a dense magneto-ionic environment near the PRS emission region.
 If the observed RM primarily arises from the PRS region, the PRS luminosity should be correlated with the large source RM~\citep{Yang2020}.
-Recently,~\citet{Bruni2023} confirmed such a correlation with the detection of the third, less luminous PRS associated with FRB 201124 having ${\rm RM}\sim10^3\,{\rm rad\,m^{-2}}$.
+Recently,~\citet{Bruni2023,Bruni2024} confirmed such a correlation with the detection of less luminous PRSs associated with FRBs 20201124A and 20240114A, both having ${\rm RM}\sim10^2-10^3\,{\rm rad\,m^{-2}}$.
 They suggest that for lower values of RM, the PRS radio luminosity will likely fall below the detection threshold of current radio telescopes.